franiglesias/golden/README.md

 }
 ```

-Other libraries requires you to use some sort external tool to rename or mark a snapshot as approved. **Golden** puts this distinction into the test itself.
-The fact that it fails, even after you've got the approval, allows you to remember that you will need to make something with the test.
+Other libraries require you to use some sort of external tool to rename or mark a snapshot as approved. **Golden** puts this distinction to the test itself.
+The fact that it fails, even after you've got the approval, allows you to remember that you will need to do something with the test.

-Given the natura of the approval flow, the test will always fail even if the snapshot and the curren output have no differences.
+Given the nature of the approval flow, the test will always fail even if the snapshot and the current output have no differences.
 This means that you are not adding more changes that modify the output.
-Usually, this can work as tule of thumb to consider the snapshot as _approved_ and to remove de `golden.WaitApproval()` option.
+Usually, this can work as a rule of thumb to consider the snapshot as _approved_ and to remove de `golden.WaitApproval()` option.

 ## Golden Master

 There is another variation of snapshot testing. **Golden Master** is a technique introduced by Michael Feathers for working with legacy code that you don't understand.
 Another way of naming this kind of testing is _Characterization testing_.

-With this technique you could achieve high coverage really fast, so you can be sure that refactoring will be safe because you always will know if behaviour of the code is broken due to a change you introduced.
-The best thing is that you don't need to really understand the code in order to test it.
+With this technique, you can achieve high coverage really fast, so you can be sure that refactoring will be safe because you always will know if the behavior of the code is broken due to a change you introduced.
+The best thing is that you don't need to understand the code to test it.
 Once you start refactoring things and abstracting code, it will be easier to introduce classic assertion testing or even TDD, and finally remove the Golden Master tests.

-The technique requieres the creation of a big batch of tests for the same unit of code, by means of combinations of the parameters that you need to pass to such unit.
+The technique requires the creation of a big batch of tests for the same unit of code, employing combinations of the parameters that you need to pass to such a unit.
 The original Approval Tests package includes Combinations, a library that helps you to generate those combinatorial tests.

 There are several techniques to guess the best values you should use.
 You could, for example, study the code and look for significant values in conditionals with the help of a graphical coverage tool that shows you what parts of the code are executed or not depending on the values.